 Non-academic interests include reading (British and historical fiction in particular), outdoors activities such as hiking and biking, and frequent travel to the Czech Republic where Dr. Martin was born.

-Martin, D., Katz-Buonincontro, J., & Livert, D. (in press).
+Martin, D., Katz-Buonincontro, J., & Livert, D. (2016).
 Understanding the role of openness to experience in study abroad students.
 The Journal of College Student Development.

 Martin, D. (2014).
 Good education for all?
 Race and identity development in the multicultural classroom.
 International Journal of Intercultural Relations, 39, 110-129.

 Yannuzzi, T. & Martin, D. (2014).
 Voice, identity, and the organizing of student experience: Managing pedagogical dilemmas in critical classroom discussions.
 Teaching in Higher Education.
 DOI: 10.1080/13562517.2014.901963

 Bat-Chava, Y., Martin, D., & Imperatore, L. (2013).
 Long-Term Improvements in Oral Communication Skills and Quality of Peer Relations in Children with Cochlear Implants: Parental Testimony.
 Child: Health, Care, Development, Advance online publication, doi: 10.1111/cch.12102.

 Martin, D. & Daiute, C. (2012).
 English as a second language, a second chance or second class membership: Exploring the possibilities and costs of immigrant narratives.
 Culture & Psychology, 19(1), 117-138..

 Martin, D. & Yannuzzi, T.J.
 (2012).
 Teaching through others: The dynamics of dialogue in the critical classroom.
 The Journal of Multiculturalism in Education, 7(2).